nightmareartist/rfc/rfc-templates/000-rfc-template.md

 #### Proposers

 A list of proposers.
-These are the owners of the RFC, and is responsible for moving it to a resolved state (the Who).
+These are the owners of the RFC, and is responsible for moving it to a resolved state ( **Who**).

 #### Duration

 A date when the RFC should be resolved.
-A decision should be taken before this date, or the duration extended (the When).
+A decision should be taken before this date, or the duration extended (**When**).
 If there's a hard external dead-line make sure to state it here as well.

 #### Solution

 In depth description.
 Broken down in to sub-sections if more than one proposal for how to solve the problem exists.
-Pictures and diagrams are useful (the How).
+Pictures and diagrams are useful (**How**).
 Take care to list Benefits and Drawbacks of each proposal.
 Aim at being value neutral and objective when describing the solution.
 Minimize statements that opens up for different interpretations.